An introduction to advertising

 Ad groups are where the action happens.
 You set your budget, timeline, targeting audience and bids for the ads within the group.

-Creating multiple ad groups is a great way to explore how different Pinners engage with your content.
-You have flexibility in targeting certain ad groups towards a specific audience, which will allow you to gain an understanding of and observe trends for how your products and Pins appeal best to Pinners.
+Creating multiple ad groups is a great way to explore how different people engage with your content.
+You have flexibility in targeting certain ad groups towards a specific audience, which will allow you to gain understanding and observe trends of how your products and Pins appeal best to people on Pinterest.

 All about ads

-Pick a Pin for a project, idea or product you want to showcase.
+Pick a Pin of an idea or product you want to showcase.
 Creating an image for your Pin that sparks interest is key!
-Bear in mind that you can create multiple Pins that promote the same product, so have fun exploring which Pins capture different audiences, and which seem to meet your objective.
+Keep in mind you can create multiple Pins that promote the same product, so have fun exploring what Pins capture different audiences, and which seem to meet your objective.

-When your Pin has been curated and posted, you’ll pay to promote it.
-The Pin will then appear in your audience’s home feed and in relevant searches.
+When your Pin is curated and posted, you’ll pay to promote it.
+The Pin will then show on your audience’s home feed and in relevant searches.
 You’ll be on your way to attracting fans, followers and customers.

 The fundamentals of placement & targeting